Smale endomorphisms over graph-directed Markov systems: Skew Products with the Base Maps Being Graph--Directed Markov Systems

 Hence the map $\phi_2$ has a neutral fixed point at 1, and is contracting everywhere else.
 All the other maps $\phi_j$ are contracting on $[0, 1]$, for $j \ge 3$. \ Unlike for the regular continued fractions where the invariant absolutely continuous measure for the Gauss map is the measure $\frac{dx}{1+x}$, \ for backward continued fractions, the invariant absolutely continuous measure for $V$ is $\frac{dx}{x}$ (see \cite{AF}).
 The backward continued fraction map $V$ is a factor of a cross--section map for the geodesic flow on the unit tangent bundle of the modular surface.

-The system given by (\ref{backwardf}) satisfies our conditions for a parabolic system.
+The system $\mathcal S$ given by (\ref{backwardf}) satisfies our conditions for a parabolic system, and we can associate to it the contracting system $\mathcal S^*$ (using the jump transformation).
 We can then apply Corollary \ref{parabolic Smale} with regard to a H\"older conformal skew product endomorphism $F: J_{\cS^*}\times Y\lra J_{\cS^*} \times Y$ over $f$, to obtain the exact dimensionality of the conditional measures of the equilibrium measure $\mu_\phi$ of any H\"older continuous summable potential $\phi$.
 We infer also the global exact dimensionality of $\mu_\phi$ on $ J_{\cS^*}\times Y$.